KristhianX/essential-buttons-toolbar/README.md

 - **Reload:** Reloads the current page.
 - **Scroll to the top.**
 - **Scroll to the bottom.**
+- **Toggle Desktop Site:** Modifies the user agent string to the one used in the desktop version of Firefox across all tabs, persisting through browser restarts.
 - **Move toolbar:** Moves the toolbar to the top of the page or to the bottom if it is at the top.
 - **Hide toolbar:** Hides the toolbar.
 Refresh the page to display it again.
 - **Menu:** Opens an additional bar.
 This feature is provided to improve organization.
 Buttons in the menu can be customized on the settings page.